justinca/w0abe-blog/content/blog/getting-started/get-on-the-air/index.md

 Volunteer examiners are only allowed to observe one test at a time.
 They are volunteering their time to help you get your license.
 Respect the time and effort they are volunteering by over preparing and fully understanding the testing requirements.
 Remote testing requires 2 devices.
 One device is required to be a laptop or desktop machine.
 The other can be a cell phone or tablet.
 Each clubs sign up process is slightly different.
 Read the information they provide and make sure to thank them for their time!

 ## Vanity Call Signs
 After passing your technicians test you be automatically assigned a call sign.
 If you don't like your assigned call sign, or if you want to incorporate initials or other letters you can request a vanity call sign.
-Vanity call signs com in a variety of options based on your license level.
+Vanity call signs come in a variety of options based on your license level.
 I chose my call sign sole based on how easy it was to remember and how easy it was to say using the phonetic alphabet.
 You can't choose an already assigned call sign.
 Once you have completed your submission it takes about 18 days before the process is complete.
 You are not notified once the change is complete so try to keep track of the process so you know when to begin using your new call sign.
 Also, if you have already signed up for QRZ it will automatically update a day or two after the ULS database has been updated.
 You will use your new call sign to log in - anther reason to keep track of the process.

 [ARRL- How to Apply for a vanity Call Sign](http://www.arrl.org/applying-for-a-vanity-call)